Investing in Office Real Estate

 Suburban vs. CBD

-Investors often divide office markets into suburban vs. “central business district”.
+Investors often divide office markets into suburban vs. “central business district.”
 Traditionally, the viability of urban office locations has depended heavily on access to public transit, whereas parking ratios are critical for suburban locations.
 This dynamic has been complicated somewhat by recent trends in office employee preference and lifestyle.
 The “urbanization of the suburbs” that is affecting multifamily and retail sectors has also impacted office.
 While parking ratios still matter, access to public transit, dining options, and a walkable retail core have become more important for suburban office investors and developers.
 If current trends continue, we may also see the “suburbanization of the urban core,” with office real estate incorporating more green space, as well as pedestrian and bike-friendly infrastructure.

 Office Space as Reflection of a Tenant’s Brand